harrischristiansen/MembersPortal/README.md

 - [X] Admin - Events - Checkin Members
 	- Undo Checkin (Delete Checkin Record)
 - [ ] Admin - Events - Email Attendees
-- [ ] Admin - Analytics
+- [X] Admin - Analytics
-	- Graphs of signup/apply/checkin
+	- Graphs of apply, register
 	- See trends in who has been going to what events

 ## Local MAMP Installation - Mac